-Stop orders are a key ingredient of every successful trading strategy.
-No broker offers more stop order types than WH SelfInvest.
+Stop orders are a key ingredient.
+No broker offers more order types than WH SelfInvest.
 More than 15 stop loss orders are available.
 Also available are buy stop orders, orders based on time (e.g. orders only valid between specified hours) etc.

 More order types than any other broker.

 Stops can be placed on trend-lines and trend-channels.

 No programming required.

 A trailing stop order raises its trigger level when the market goes up.
 The trigger level trails the market price.
 If the market price goes down or sideways, the level does not change.
 The distance between the market price and the trigger level is specified at the start by the trader.